cdelgehier/oio-docs/doc/source/user-guide/swiftcli.rst

      export OS_IMAGE_API_VERSION=2

 Source the file:

    .. code-block:: console

      # source keystonerc_demo

-You can check the account informations using the stat command:
+You can check the account information using the stat command:

    .. code-block:: console